-The attached Order Form, contract Conditions and the Annexes set out the terms of the

-Contract between the Department for Energy Security & Net Zero and London Energy Research Limited for the provision of the Deliverables set out in the Order Form.
+The attached Order Form, contract Conditions and the Annexes set out the terms of the Contract between the UK Space Agency (UKSA) and University of Strathclyde for the provision of the Deliverables set out in the Order Form.

-Please confirm your acceptance of this Contract by signing and returning via DocuSign.
+We thank you for your co-operation to date and look forward to forging a successful working relationship resulting in a smooth and successful Delivery of the Deliverables.
+Please confirm your acceptance of this Contract by signing and returning the Order Form to the following email address within 7 days from the date of the Order Form.
 No other form of acknowledgement will be accepted.
 Please remember to include the reference number(s) above in any future communications relating to this Contract.

-We will then arrange for the Order Form to be countersigned which will create a binding contract between us.
+We will then arrange for the Order Form to be countersigned which will create a binding contract between us/You should arrange for the Order Form to be countersigned which will create a binding contract between us